Gigli2020/Kirja/README.md

 [nostarch]: https://nostarch.com/rust-programming-language-2nd-edition

-You can also read the book for free online.
-Please see the book as shipped with the latest [stable], [beta], or [nightly] Rust releases.
+Voit myös lukea kirjan ilmaiseksi verkossa.
+Tarkista kirjan versio uusimmasta[stable], [beta], tai [nightly]Rust-julkaisusta.
 Be aware that issues in those versions may have been fixed in this repository already, as those releases are updated less frequently.